any2cards/smt/readme.md

 This repository contains data and images for the following components:

+- crews
+- duels
+- life-goals
+- missions
+- monster-hunts
+- rituals
+- soulmates
-- cards
+- titles
-- map-pieces
+- treasures
-- tokens
+- wind-events

 There are two top-level directories; `data` and `images`.